bormaxi8080/osint-timeline/DRAFT.md

 **AI:**

 ChatGPT API Free Reverse Proxy, offering free self-hosted API access to ChatGPT (`gpt-3.5-turbo`) with OpenAI's familiar structure, so no code changes are needed: https://github.com/PawanOsman/ChatGPT

+OpenVoice - Instant voice cloning by MyShell: https://github.com/myshell-ai/OpenVoice

+MeloTTS - High-quality multi-lingual text-to-speech library by MyShell.ai.
+Support English, Spanish, French, Chinese, Japanese and Korean: https://github.com/myshell-ai/MeloTTS

+AIlice is a fully **autonomous, general-purpose AI agent**.
+This project aims to create a standalone artificial intelligence assistant, similar to JARVIS, based on the open-source LLM.
+AIlice achieves this goal by building a "text computer" that uses a Large Language Model (LLM) as its core processor.
+Currently, AIlice demonstrates proficiency in a range of tasks, including **thematic research, coding, system management, literature reviews, and complex hybrid tasks** that go beyond these basic capabilities: https://github.com/myshell-ai/AIlice

 ---